tilli-pro/node-developer-challenge/README.md

   -a api-key
       Use specified AlphaVantage API key.
 If no global config present or global config has no API key then interactive mode will launch to query the user for an API key.

-  -v  View the stock's summary stats for the current day once found or chosen.
+  -v  View the stock summary stats for the current day once found or chosen.
 Is inferred to be true if the -s flag is not present.

   -s  Save the stock symbol and its summary statistics.